junaid-nom/live_to_want/live_to_want_game/README.md

 a LoginMsg or a DropMsg to the receiving pipe, and the game can handle that itself (for example create user character or remove the character on dc).

+# Tips:

+### Compile and run
+`cargo run`
+Does nothing really right now but good for checking compiler.

+### Run tests
+`cargo test`
+Runs all tests.
+No captured output.

+`cargo test -- --show-output`
+Runs all test, and shows output

+`cargo test test_name -- --show-output`
+Runs tests that have matching name filter

+`$env:RUST_BACKTRACE=1`
+Turn on backtrace for powershell